seunomonije/quantum-programming-api/README.md

 # Quantum Programming API

-Common Q&A:
+This API aims to create an infrastructure where programmers can use the power of quantum systems and quantum algorithms in every day programs.
+The goal of this project is to eventually have plug-and-play package that allows progammers to easily incorporate real quantum computing power into their projects for mainly experimental purposes.

 **NOTE:** This project is in the development stage.
-Our plans are to provide a plug-and-play API for you to experiment with yourself, but for now we are more focused on developing the API.

 ## Installation